Congratulations, Class of 2021!

-Our Personal Librarian program gives library users a personalized and direct link to the library.
-Each first year student and each academic department is matched with a librarian who serves as their main point of contact for the library - a go-to person for all things library-related.
+Barnard students study and research in Barnard's new library space in LeFrak Center, one of 30+ libraries and collections in the Columbia Library System (one of the top five academic research library in North America).
+More importantly, Barnard students have a personalized and direct link to the library system through our Personal Librarian program.
+Each first-year student and academic department is matched with a librarian who serves as their main point of contact for the library - a go-to person for all things library-related.

 Arthur Ross Greenhouse

 The Greenhouse has a custom-designed aluminum and glass shell and fully computerized heating, cooling, ventilation, lighting and watering systems to provide independent, automatic climate control.
 A central "peaked" room acts as a general public space and conservatory, housing the teaching collection.
 The conservatory is flanked by two pairs of research bays that provide dedicated space for specialized research.
 The complex occupies about 3400 square feet with more than 2100 square feet under glass.

 Columbia University offers one of the largest and most diverse athletics programs in the nation, with 31 men’s and women’s varsity teams competing at the highest intercollegiate level, NCAA Division I. Barnard women compete alongside Columbia women on the 16 women's teams as part of the Columbia/Barnard Athletic Consortium.
 And, all Barnard students have access to the Columbia athletic facilities and to the Barnard Fitness Center.
 Potential varsity athletes may want to read more about facilities available at the Baker Athletics Complex, the Campbell Sports Center and Dodge Fitness Center.

 Minor Latham Playhouse